 Grab a tree branch from the yard, and let’s make a decorative witch broom for the spooky season!

 The branches I’m using are knotty and approximately the length and width of a broomstick, about 5 to 5 1/2 feet long.
-I chose raffia for the broom part because it’s easy to find this time of year in craft stores or your local Dollar Tree.
+I chose raffia for the broom part because it’s readily available this time of year in craft stores.
+These fun Halloween brooms took just minutes to make, a perfect weekend project.

 Supplies To Make One Broom